MAT in Middle Grades Education (Grades 4-8)

 Applicants will receive notification directly from the Graduate School about the applicant’s acceptance decision.

-QuestionsIf you have any questions about the MAT in Middle Grades Education program, please complete this form .
+QuestionsIf you have any questions about the M.A.T. in Middle Grades Education program, please contact Hannah Rogers .
 The middle grades education program coordinator will respond to your inquiry.

 The College’s programs are taught by dedicated faculty who are experts in a range of areas and are passionate about helping students succeed both in their programs and professionally.